 - Keep your elbows pointed outwards to fully involve the chests.
 The bar must come to a complete stop at this point of the exercise.
 Then press the bar back up until your arms are fully locked out, and then repeat.

-2) Inclined Bench Press
+2) Incline Bench Press

 Changing the angle of the exercises varies the stress involved in the pectoral region.
 Doing the inclined bench press targets the upper pectoral as well as the deltoids and the triceps.

-- Start the exercise by lying on the inclined bench and eventually lifting the bar off the rack.
+- Start the exercise by lying on the incline bench and eventually lifting the bar off the rack.
 At arm’s length above you, lower the weight until the bar almost touches the upper region of your chest.

 - Push the bar back up until your arms are almost fully locked out.
 Lower the bar again slowly until it almost touches your upper chest, repeat the process over again.

-- Make sure that a training partner spots you since this exercise may cause you to drift the bar too far backwards losing control.
+- Make sure that a training partner spots you since this exercise may cause you to drift the bar too far backward losing control.
 A spotter helps you get used to this inclined bench exercise.

 Check out the video we found below on the Inclined Bench Press: